domijin/LibertyEarth/README.md

 	- [ ] A better walk-through of the vision, wording, language, etc.
 	- [ ] Disclose the road-map towards collective society.
 	- [ ] Test and iterate the [execution plan](Execution.md).
+	- Better Name of the Project and a Website.